Lime: The Gentle Guardian

 Fresh lime plaster needs time.
 The carbonation process takes months to complete fully, and during this period the surface will be more delicate.
 Avoid hanging pictures or making fixings for the first few weeks; give the material time to cure.

 Cleaning is minimal.
 Dust occasionally with a soft brush.
 The alkaline surface resists biological growth, so mould and mildew are rarely issues.
-If walls become genuinely dirty over time, a fresh coat of limewash can restore them completely.
+If walls become dirty over time, a fresh coat of limewash can restore them completely.

 Things to Consider